 IN A NUTSHELL

-Neuroscientist Guo-li Ming’s pioneering work with of brain organoids led to an early discovery of the link between Zika and microcephaly, which is changing our understanding of disease and potential treatment.
+Neuroscientist Guo-li Ming’s pioneering work with brain organoids led to an early discovery of the link between Zika and microcephaly, which is changing our understanding of disease and potential treatment.

 As professor of neuroscience at the Perelman School of Medicine at the University of Pennsylvania, Guo-li Ming